jolton-dsouza/Phone-center-detection/README.md

 ## Phone Detection
 Using YOLOv3 to do phone center coordinates detection.
+Tried the regression approach to solve the problem too(see 'find_phone_regression.py' file).
+The results with solving complex image data like this is substandard because it cannot learn the features.

 ### Getting Started